 - Reports may be made available to the public.

 Investigators may appeal actions taken by the COI committee concerning non-compliance.
-When the COI committee has voted to implement a corrective action, the committee’s decision is final.
-Although the Vice Provost for Research (VPR) may request that the committee reconsider its decision, s/he may not override the decision.
+When the COI committee has voted to implement corrective action, the committee’s decision is final.
+Although the Vice President for Research and Innovation (VPRI) may request that the committee reconsider its decision, s/he may not override the decision.
 Note that units within the University or central administration may take additional steps to address violations of COI policy.

 Any investigator who has failed to comply with COI policies should seek guidance from the COI office.